 Public participation is process of citizen involvement in public service delivery, regardless of the point of intervention (be it at the design or process or implementation level).
-Public participation may range from considering passive involvement of citizens and their reactions to public service - for example through surveys or public announcements to active participation through ownership of the process itself (24).
+Public participation may range from considering passive involvement of citizens and their reactions to public service - for example through surveys or public announcements to active participation through ownership of the process itself (Ross et al., 2016).

-A model that is often referred to, when addressing the different degrees of citizen participation in public decision-making, is Arnstein's ladder of citizen participation (25).
+A model that is often referred to, when addressing the different degrees of citizen participation in public decision-making, is Arnstein's ladder of citizen participation (Arnstein, 1969).